d-e-s-o/btrfs-backup/btrfs-backup/README.md

 (explained above) is used.
 Lastly, note that filtering can be combined with remote command execution as one would naively expect.

+###Snapshot Files
+Although a subvolume from a btrfs file system is to be backed up, the file system where the data is stored does not necessarily have to be a btrfs file system. btrfs-backup supports the notion of file repositories.
+Just like ordinary repositories, they contain the backed up data of a btrfs subvolume or snapshot that can be used to restore the original subvolume.
+However, file repositories do not contain the remanifested subvolume but rather a binary blob of data.
+This property is their biggest advantage since it opens up the possibility for end-to-end encryption: the data can be encrypted at the source (where the subvolume to back up resides) and be sent to and stored at the destination in the form of a file.

+Snapshot files are identified by an extension.
+As usual, such an extension helps identify the content.
+The extension can be specified by means of the --snapshot-ext option.
+This option also tells btrfs-backup that the backup should be performed to a file repository.
+If it is specified, btrfs-backup requires the usage of a send and receiver filter, for the restore and backup case, respectively.
+The receive filter needs to read data from a file whereas the send filter needs to write into a file.
+In order to convey the actual file name to the filter, the user has to include a special string, "{file}" (without the quotation marks), in the first send filter and the last receive filter.
+Subsequently, btrfs-backup will replace this string with the actual file name and invoke the filter command.

+An example invocation to create a backup could look like this:

+$ btrfs-backup backup --snapshot-ext='bin'
+                      --recv-filter='/bin/dd of={file}'
+                      --subvolume=subvolume/ snapshots/ backup/

+Instead of remanifesting the subvolume in the backup/ folder, the data is dumped into a .bin file.

+Similarly, data could be restored using:

+$ btrfs-backup restore --snapshot-ext='bin'
+                       --send-filter='/bin/dd if={file}'
+                       --subvolume=subvolume/ backup/ snapshots/

 [1] For the technically interested person: the reason the program
     appears stalled is because in order to provide reasonable error